tahoe-lafs/tahoe-lafs/docs/specifications/mutable.rst

 to unconditionally replace the mutable file's contents with the new data.
 This should not be used in delta application, but rather in situations where you want to replace the file's contents with completely unrelated ones.
-When raw files are uploaded into a mutable slot through the tahoe webapi (using POST and the ?mutable=true argument), they are put in place with overwrite().
+When raw files are uploaded into a mutable slot through the Tahoe-LAFS web-API (using POST and the ?mutable=true argument), they are put in place with overwrite().

 The peer-selection and data-structure manipulation (and signing/verification) steps will be implemented in a separate class in allmydata/mutable.py .